w3f/polkadot-spec/docs/chap-host-api.md

         (param ${k}{e}{y}{i}{64}{)}{\left({p}{a}{r}{a}{m}$\right.}value_out i64) (param $offset i32) (result i64))

 Arguments
-- `key`: a pointer-size ([Definition 203](chap-host-api#defn-runtime-pointer-size)) containing the key.
+- `key`: a pointer-size ([Definition -def-num-ref-](chap-host-api#defn-runtime-pointer-size)) containing the key.

-- `value_out`: a pointer-size ([Definition 203](chap-host-api#defn-runtime-pointer-size)) containing the buffer to which the value will be written to.
+- `value_out`: a pointer-size ([Definition -def-num-ref-](chap-host-api#defn-runtime-pointer-size)) containing the buffer to which the value will be written to.
 This function will never write more then the length of the buffer, even if the value’s length is bigger.

 - `offset`: an u32 integer (typed as i32 due to wasm types) containing the offset beyond the value should be read from.

-- `result`: a pointer-size ([Definition 203](chap-host-api#defn-runtime-pointer-size)) pointing to a SCALE encoded *Option* value ([Definition 190](id-cryptography-encoding#defn-option-type)) containing an unsigned 32-bit integer representing the number of bytes left at supplied `offset`.
+- `result`: a pointer-size ([Definition -def-num-ref-](chap-host-api#defn-runtime-pointer-size)) pointing to a SCALE encoded *Option* value ([Definition -def-num-ref-](id-cryptography-encoding#defn-option-type)) containing an unsigned 32-bit integer representing the number of bytes left at supplied `offset`.
 Returns *None* if the entry does not exists.

 ### B.2.4. `ext_storage_clear` {#id-ext_storage_clear}